TechBeamers

 Python Basic

-Python f-string for String Formatting
+Python F String

 Share

-What are f-strings in Python?
+What are F-strings in Python?

 F-strings are a new method for handling strings in Python.
 It is based on the PEP 498 design specs.
 To create an f-string, you need to prefix it with the ‘f’ literal.
 Its primary purpose is to simplify the string substitution.